duncant0417/catkin_ws_pg_omni/README.md

 ROS version : Melodic
 <br>
 <br>
-1.First ,you need to install Ubuntu 18.04 and ROS melodic on your machine.
+1.First ,you need to install Ubuntu 18.04 and ROS melodic on your machine.<br>
-You can get the information about ros installation form :
+You can get the information about ros installation from :
 <br>

 >>http://wiki.ros.org/melodic/Installation/Ubuntu

 <br><br>
 2.After you setup your ros ,please install these following pakage if you haven't install yet :